Flood Prevention Measures

 How water enters a property

-• Through airbricks
+• airbricks

-• Through permeable stone, block or brick walls
+• permeable stone, block or brick walls

-• Through party walls
+• party walls

-• At the damp proof course
+• at the damp proof course

-• - Enter a property through cracks in solid floors
+• cracks in solid floors

-• - Enter the space below suspended floors
+• the space below suspended floors

 Keeping a single property dry

-Once you have surveyed the property
+Once you have surveyed the property take the following actions:

 • Repair any weak or broken brickwork or mortar